Hamiltonian torus actions and the unimodality of odd Betti numbers

 \subsection{Hamiltonian $T^2$-actions}

-Here we prove some facts about the preimages of vertices and edges of the moment polygon of a Hamiltonian $T^2$-action.
+In this subsection of the preliminaries, we prove some facts about the preimages of vertices and edges of the moment polygon of a Hamiltonian $T^2$-action.

-Before giving the first lemma, we recall some very basic preliminaries about lattices and recall and elementary fact.
-Let $k>0$ be an integer and $V$ be a rank $k$ real vector space, a lattice $l \subset V$ is a subgroup isomorphic to $\mathbb{Z}^k$ which is a spanning set of $V$.
+Before giving the first lemma, we recall some basic preliminaries about lattices and recall an elementary fact.
+Let $m>0$ be an integer and $V$ be a rank $m$ real vector space, a lattice $l \subset V$ is a subgroup isomorphic to $\mathbb{Z}^m$ which is a spanning set of $V$.
 Recall that the dual lattice $l^* \subset V^*$ is defined by $l^* := \{f \in V^* | f(l) \subset \mathbb{Z}\}$.
-The following lemma about rank $2$ lattices, while being quite easy, has been separated out from the proof of Lemma \ref{edgeiso} to avoid it being obscured by notations.
+The following lemma about rank $2$ lattices, has been separated out from the proof of Lemma \ref{edgeiso} to avoid it being obscured by notations.